Fair-Raffle/fair-raffle-contracts/README.md

 Before the start NFT collection’s contract should be registered.

 1. The Raffle Creator announces their public keys on verified social medias.
-2. Raffle Creator Select the NFT Collection for make an airdrop and enters the number of winners.
+2. Raffle Creator Select the NFT Collection to make an airdrop and enters the number of winners.
 3. The Fair Raffle platform takes a snapshot of the current NFT project holders (via contract) and uses a verifiable random function (VRF) to randomly select the winners.
-4. Fair Raffle asks for VRF and use the incoming number in Random Algorithm.
+4. Fair Raffle asks for VRF and uses the incoming number in Random Algorithm.
-5. All the entries are stored in on-chainly such as raffle maker’s public key, attendees (in NFT), expecting numbers, VRF result and winner numbers.
+5. All the entries are stored on-chain such as raffle maker’s public key, attendees (in NFT), expecting numbers, VRF result and winner numbers.

 By the result, any auditors can check the raffle results by just searching the public key of raffle maker.

-> No event can be deleted on blockchain.
+> No event can be deleted on the blockchain.
 Any disputes or fraud situations will be observable by anyone.
 >